Fietsflat

 The Fietsflat is a 3-storey free-to-use public bicycle parking facility in Amsterdam.
 It is located on Stationseiland island next to Amsterdam Central Station and can accommodate 2500 bicycles.
 The name is derived from fiets (bicycle) and flat, an originally English word which the Dutch use to denote multi-level apartment complexes.

+It closed in January 2023, as a new underground parking garage opened nearby.
+This under water Stationsplein Bicycle Parking has a capacity of 7,000 bicycles.
+An attempt to sell the fietsflat to Schiphol failed, because moving it to the airport proved to be too complex and expensive.
+In april 2025, the municipality decided to demolish the parking facility.
+The demolishment will take place from november 2025 to february 2026.

 History

 Alderman of Traffic and Transport of the City of Amsterdam Frank Köhler opened the Fietsflat on 5 April 2001.
 The bike parking facility was designed to be only temporary, needed during construction works around the Central Station area.
 It was to be closed in 2004, but kept open due to high demand of parking spaces.
 New proposals to close the structure in 2009 failed as well.
 In summer of 2017 the structure underwent renovations.
-The Fietsflat closed in January of 2023, after an underground bicycle parking garage with the capacity of 7,000 bicycles, was opened on the front side of the station.
+The Fietsflat closed in January 2023, after an underground bicycle parking garage with the capacity of 7,000 bicycles, was opened on the front side of the station.
 The flat was not demolished, but kept in reserve.
 It could be opened again, if it takes too long to construct the newest east side garage, with a capacity of 8,800 bicycles plus 450 OV-fietsen.